Gomal University

-Gomal University (Urdu: جامعہ گومل), is a public research university located in Dera Ismail Khan in the Khyber-Pakhtunkhwa province of Pakistan.
-Founded and established in 1974, the university is one of the oldest institutions in the country and occupies one of the largest campuses in the Khyber-Pakhtunkhwa province.
+Gomal University (Urdu: جامعہ گومل) is a public research university located in Dera Ismail Khan, Khyber Pakhtunkhwa, Pakistan.
+Founded and established in 1974, the university is one of the older institutions in the province and occupies one of the largest campuses in the Khyber Pakhtunkhwa province.

-Gomal University is one of the reputable universities in Pakistan offering a wide range of courses both at undergraduate, postgraduate, and doctoral levels besides research degree programs in most of the departments.
-It consisted of four faculties of science, with a strong emphasis on natural and medical sciences courses.
+Gomal University offers a wide range of courses at the undergraduate, postgraduate, and doctoral levels, besides research degree programs in most of the departments.
+It consists of four faculties of science, with a strong emphasis on natural and medical sciences courses.
 Gomal University is affiliated with the Higher Education Commission and the National Testing Service.

-The university was founded by Prime Minister Zulfikar Ali Bhutto, and the donation came from Allah Nawaz Khan, who donated a large area of his land to the establishment of the university.
-Allah Nawaz Khan was also Gomal University's first vice-chancellor in 1974.
+The university was founded by Prime Minister Zulfikar Ali Bhutto, and the donation came from Nawab Allah Nawaz Khan, who donated a large area of his land for the establishment of the university.
+Nawab Allah Nawaz was also Gomal University's first vice-chancellor in 1974.

-Dr. Iftikhar Ahmad is the current vice-chancellor.
+Dr. Zafar Iqbal is the current vice-chancellor.